-Every year, the winter season presents major challenges to motor carriers.
-The inevitable cold weather, icy roads, and heavy snowstorms create hazardous conditions that drivers must keep in mind in order to maintain safety.
+Every year, the winter season presents a tremendous challenge to the motor carriers.
+The inevitable cold weather, icy roads, and heavy snowstorms present hazardous conditions that truck drivers must always keep in mind in order to maintain safety.

-Roadside failures rise at least 22% each winter due to difficult road conditions.
-However, timely fleet maintenance and properly winterized trucks will help lower the risk of breakdowns.
-Here is a list of 7 preventative measures that will help your truck fleet prepare for the winter months:
+Roadside failures rise at least 22% each winter due difficult road conditions.
+However, timely fleet maintenance and properly winterized tucks will help lower the risk of breakdowns.
+Here is a list of 7 preventative measures that will help prepare your truck fleet for the winter months:

 1. Inspect Tires

 Tires are arguably the most important pieces of equipment when it comes to ensuring safe driving during the winter months.
-The tire pressure must consistently be monitored during the winter season as pressure decreases when the temperatures drop.
-Additionally, motor carriers should use tires with winter treads for optimal traction on the icy and snowy roads.
-In severe situations, it is also best practice to use tire chains.
+The tire pressure must consistently be monitored during the winter season, as pressure decreases when the temperatures drop.
+Additionally, the truckers should use tires with winter treads for optimal traction on the icy and snowy roads.
+In severe situations, it is also best practice to place tire chains on your tires.

 2. Use Synthetic Oil

-During winter, it is best to switch from conventional to synthetic oil.
-The chemical makeup of synthetic oil allows the fluid to withstand the extreme temperature lows and will allow your vehicle’s engine to operate at a greater capacity during winter months.
+During the winter, it is best to switch from conventional to synthetic oil.
+The chemical makeup of synthetic oil allows it to withstand the extreme temperature lows and will allow your vehicle’s engine to operate at a greater capacity during winter months.

 5. Check Coolant/Antifreeze

-Coolant and antifreeze are the most important chemicals in winter as they serve as the first line of defense for your engine.
+Coolant and Antifreeze are the most important chemicals in the winter as they serve as the first line of defense for your engine.
 Be sure to constantly monitor their levels and refill if necessary.

 6. Maintain Your Fuel System